 In Genesis 17, God makes it clear that all of Abraham’s children will be blessed (he promised a blessing for Ishmael in the previous chapter) but only the one that comes from Sarah (his first wife) will be the promised seed.
 Abraham has 8 children, one with Hagar, one from Sarah, and 6 more after Sarah dies with his new wife Keturah (Gen 25:1-5).
 God’s promised seed was Isaac (Sarah’s son) and indicated that with the name change of Sarah (Gen 17:15-22) and no one else.
 This shows that God favors monogamy and even Isaac is monogamous in his marriage.
 Notice Abraham never took another wife that whole time Sarah was alive and barren?
 We meet him at age 75 and he was monogamous that whole time.
 Hagar was just a one-time thing.
 Even with Abraham’s deceptive habits concerning his wife, God prevents the Pharaoh and King Abimelech from sleeping with Abraham’s wife (Genesis 12:10-20, Gen 20:1-18), God secures his covenant with Abraham to prevent him from screwing it up by actively protecting the sanctity of his marriage.
 This means God didn’t approve of Abraham giving away his wife, or his abuse of Hagar, yet he shows mercy and stays faithful to his promise.

 Under a monogamy framework, it is adultery for a married person to sleep with anyone other than their spouse, and this is for both men and women.
-In most Abrahamic cultures, polygamy is limited to four wives since Jacob had only four wives but this limitation is not explicitly written in the Old Testament.
-Jacob stopped at four wives because his father in laws required it for their covenant (Gen 31:48-50).
+In most Abrahamic religion-based cultures today, polygamy is limited to four wives since Jacob had only four wives but this limitation is not explicitly written in the Old Testament.
+Jacob stopped at four wives because his father-in-law required it for their covenant (Gen 31:48-50).
 So under that principle, there could be a limit set by the fathers of one of the wives, and committing adultery would mean adding more wives since that is breaking the specific covenant set with the wives one has.